-Advertising should encourage consumers to take a responsible and cautious approach to selfmedication.
-On this basis, advertising cannot suggest that it is good practice to use medicines for a Consumers should not be encouraged to purchase excessive amounts of medicines.
+Advertising should encourage consumers to take a responsible and cautious approach to self-medication.
+On this basis, advertising cannot suggest that it is good practice to use medicines for a prolonged period when the condition has been resolved or when further advice needs to be sought.

+Consumers should not be encouraged to purchase excessive amounts of medicines.
 Use of the phrase 'stock up' is not acceptable.
 Phrases such as 'be prepared' (e.g. for the allergy season) could be acceptable.